alekspog1/jpl_api_example/README.md

 `make build-and-run-tests`

 We use Allure framework for generating and serving html reports.
-Reports are handling in docker container, thanks to https://github.com/fescobar/allure-docker-service Run Allure server to get pretty report.
-This command run the allure-docker-service detached.
-It can be stopped manually when we will not need this service:
+Reports are handling in docker container, thanks to https://github.com/fescobar/allure-docker-service.
+Run Allure server to get pretty report.
+Next command run the allure-docker-service detached.
+It can be stopped manually when we will not need this service more:

 `make serve-report`

 Report will be accessible in your browser on http://localhost:4040/index.html

-Just change or add tests and run tests in container again:
+Just change or add tests and run tests in the container again:

 `make build-and-run-tests`